 Freebie: Add your Epoxy Res-iT resin kit or your pigment bottles in a couple of behind-the-scenes shots, this adds the realism, and also markets your products by default.

-Isopropyl alcohol (IPA) is suggested in general cleaning of resin tools in simple cleaning because its cleaning is not difficult, effective, and not dangerous to silicone.
-Use acetone only on metal tools or heavy build up and ensure that there is plenty of air when doing it.
+Isopropyl alcohol (IPA) is suggested for general cleaning of resin tools in simple cleaning because its cleaning is not difficult, effective, and not dangerous to silicone.

-Wipe tools as soon as they are used and store it in a dry dust-free area and always store silicone moulds flat so that it does not bend.
-Investing in good resin kits and accessories (Ex and such as Epoxy Res-iT) will result in the final result and the reduced number of replacements of tools.
+Wipe tools as soon as they are used and store them in a dry, dust-free area, and always store silicone moulds flat so that it does not bend.

 Your next masterpiece will be a glossy on and off-camera masterpiece, with the right photography tools, and epoxy resin kits of Epoxy Res-iT.